Aziza Jalal

-Aziza Jalal (عزيزة جلال, Aziza Jalal; born 15 December 1958) is a Moroccan Arabic pop singer and actress.
+Aziza Jalal (عزيزة جلال, historically transliterated as Aziza Galal; born 15 December 1958) is a Moroccan Arab pop singer and actress.
+For details regarding regional spelling variations and registry indexing, see § Name and transliteration.

 Career

-Aziza Jalal is an iconic Arabic singer from Morocco.
-She currently lives in Saudi Arabia and is a Saudi national.
+Aziza Jalal was born in Meknes, Morocco.
+She later moved to Saudi Arabia and became a Saudi national.
 Before fame and marriage, the singer dedicated her life to the study of music.
-Young Aziza Jalal studied music in Meknes before participating in a singing competition called Mawahib (Talents) supervised by renowned Moroccan singer Abdelnabi Al Jirari in 1975.
-During the competition, the singer performed songs of well-known Egyptian and international Arab icons, such as Shadia and Ismahan.
+In her youth, she studied music in Meknes before participating in a singing competition called Mawahib (Talents) supervised by Moroccan singer Abdelnabi Al Jirari in 1975.
+During the competition, the singer performed songs of well-known Egyptian and other Arab singers, such as Shadia and Ismahan.

-In a singing career that lasted from 1975 to 1985, Aziza Jalal became a popular classical singers across the Arab world before deciding to give up the artistic scene for a life of piety with a Saudi husband.
-She was known to be King Hassan II of Morocco's favourite singer, and often appeared on Moroccan television and at state occasions singing nationalistic, pan-Arab, and Islamic-themed material.
+In her singing career that lasted from 1975 to 1985, Jalal became a popular singer across the Arab world before deciding to give up the artistic scene for a life of piety with her Saudi husband.
+She was known as King Hassan II of Morocco's favourite singer, often appeared on Moroccan television and at state occasions singing nationalistic, pan-Arab, and Islamic-themed music.

 The singer had made a name for herself as one of the top Arab singers in the 70s and 80s.
-Not too little to late, her vocals have made headlines again as she astonished the world by singing a few verses from her song during the television show.
+Some time laater, her vocals made headlines again as she astonished the world by singing a few verses from her song during a television show.
 Jalal’s song Mestaniak was covered by Lebanese singer Nancy Ajram.
-The song’s lyrics come from the repertoire of the great Egyptian musician Mohamed Abdelouahab.
-The composer of the song was renowned musician Baligh Hamdi.
+The song’s lyrics come from the repertoire of the great Egyptian musician Mohammed Abdel Wahab.
+The composer of the song was the renowned musician Baligh Hamdi.